What is Neurofeedback?

 How Does It Work?

-During a Neurofeedback session, our client sits comfortably in a private room while a certified technician applies non-invasive electrodes (connected to an EEG) to specific locations on his or her scalp.
+During a Neurofeedback session, our client sits comfortably in a private room while electrodes are applied to the scalp.
 The client then chooses between watching a movie or playing a video game.
 When the specified brainwaves are produced, the client sees a clear picture of the movie or hears a tone that “rewards” the brain and encourages it to produce more of the same brainwaves.
 When unwanted brainwaves are produced, the technician manipulates the movie or game to become hazy or stop altogether, discouraging the brain from producing the unwanted brainwaves, thus re-training how the brain makes connections.

 What About Results?